Best Game And Trail Camera Reviews 2017

 - In 2004, they moved away from 35mm cameras and introduced digital trail cameras.

-- In 2009, they introduced the world’s first High Definition trial camera, capable of shooting stunning full HD video with crisp clear audio.
+- Then in 2009, they introduced the world’s first High Definition trial camera, capable of shooting stunning full HD video with crisp clear audio.

-- In 2010 Stealth Cam introduced the first 3-in-1 trail camera and coined the term TRIAD Technology.
+- Also in 2010 Stealth Cam introduced the first 3-in-1 trail camera and coined the term TRIAD Technology.
 TRIAD trail cameras feature the ability to be used in one of three ways.
 Either as a still image camera, a video camera or a time lapse camera.

 Primos Trail Cameras